ElzaJose/TDK-RDKServiceDocs/July29/USBMassStoragePlugin.md

 ## *getDeviceList*

-Retrieve a comprehensive list of devices currently connected or mounted in the system, including details such as device ID, name, type, and active state.
-This API is essential for users who need to monitor or manage connected devices efficiently, ensuring seamless interaction with hardware components.
+Retrieves a comprehensive list of devices, including connected, discovered, and paired devices, along with their detailed properties such as device ID, name, type, power status, supported profiles, and raw specifications.
+This API is essential for managing and monitoring devices across various states, ensuring seamless integration and accessibility for applications requiring device information.

 ### Related Functions
-[getMountPoints](#getMountPoints) : Provides information about the mount points of connected storage devices.
+[getMountPoints](#getMountPoints) : Provides information about the mount points of storage devices.
-[getPartitionInfo](#getPartitionInfo) : Offers detailed insights into the partitions of connected storage devices.
+[getPartitionInfo](#getPartitionInfo) : Retrieves detailed partition information for storage devices.

 ### Events